humayuntanwar/100-days-of-Machine-Learning/README.md

   today Installed Nltk and created a data set and did the imports

   ##### Libraires Used: Nltk, Numpy, random ,pickle, collections

+### DAY 21
+  implemnted further our sentimented analyzer developed the lexicon saved lexicon as a pickle downloaded nltk libs

+  ##### Libraires Used: Nltk, Numpy, random ,pickle, collections